Diwanjimoola Grand Prix

-Diwanjimoola Grand Prix is a 2018 Indian Malayalam-language sports comedy film directed by Anil Radhakrishnan Menon.
-The screenplay was co-written by Menon and former Kozhikode District Collector, Prasanth Nair, fondly known as Collector Bro, while dialogues are written by Riyas Marath.
-The film features Kunchacko Boban, Nyla Usha, Vinayakan,Nedumudi Venu, Siddique and Sijoy Varghese.
+Diwanjimoola Grand Prix is a 2018 Indian Malayalam language sports comedy film directed by Anil Radhakrishnan Menon and produced by Masood TP, Safeer K. P., and Sherin Vennemkattil.
+The screenplay was co written by Menon and former Kozhikode District Collector Prasanth M. Nair, with dialogues by Riyas Marath.

+The film stars Kunchacko Boban, Nyla Usha, Vinayakan, Nedumudi Venu, Siddique and Sijoy Varghese.
+It was theatrically released on 5 January 2018.